kristopherjohnson/bitsybasic/README.md

 `LIST` followed by a single expression will display the specified line

 `LIST` followed by two expressions separated by a comma will display the lines between the first line number and second line number, including those line numbers.

+**`SAVE`**

+The `SAVE` command writes the program text to a file, as if `LIST` output was redirected to that file.

+For example, after this:

+    10 print "This is a saved file."
+    20 end
+    save "myfile.bas"

+`myfile.bas` will have these contents:

+    10 PRINT "This is a saved file."
+    20 END

+**`LOAD`**

+The `LOAD` command reads lines from a file, as if the user was typing them.

+This is typically used to read a program from a file.
+For example, if the file `myfile.bas` contains a complete program, you can enter these commands to run the program:

+    load "myfile.bas"
+    run

+However, the file need not contain only numbered program lines.
+It can contain commands to be executed immediately.

+You should use the `CLEAR` command before `LOAD` if you want to avoid the possibility of merging incompatible program lines into an existing program.

 **`TRON`/`TROFF`**